Pink-footed goose: Description

 It is a medium-sized goose, 60–75 cm long, the wingspan 135–170 cm, and weighing 1.8–3.4 kg.
 It has a short bill, bright pink in the middle with a black base and tip, similar in pattern to tundra bean goose but pink where that species is orange, and pink feet.
 The body is mid-grey-brown, the head and neck a richer, darker brown, the rump and vent white, and the tail grey with a broad white tip.
 The upper wing-coverts are of a somewhat similar pale bluish-grey as in the greylag goose, and the flight feathers blackish-grey.

 Taxonomy

-The species is surprisingly most closely related to the larger taiga bean goose Anser fabalis, rather than the similarly-sized subspecies of the tundra bean goose A. serrirostris rossicus, with which it had earlier been linked.
+The species is most closely related to the larger taiga bean goose Anser fabalis, rather than the similarly-sized subspecies of the tundra bean goose A. serrirostris rossicus, with which it had earlier been linked.
 It produces a medley of high-pitched honking calls, being particularly vocal in flight, with large skeins being almost deafening.